himanshu1790/Startup_Health_Scoring_Model-Kumar-Himanshu-/README.md

 ## 🙌 Thanks!

 This project was a great way to apply data science to a business case.
-If you'd like to connect or provide feedback, feel free to reach out!